 - Flip selected objects horizontally or vertically, or rotate by 90 degrees increments.

 - Boolean path operations on selected objects, including intersection, union and exclusion.

 - Object stack ordering commands, including sending object to the front or back of the object stack, reversing or randomizing object orders.

 - Quick access commands to the Alignment and Transform panels.

 - Commands to select outline, pixel or vector preview modes.

 - Quick access to the snapping panel.

 The bottom row of the context panel will contain selection dependent options and commands.
-For no selection this row contains Document, Styles and Layer options editing, and creating a new layer.
-When one or more objects are selected, this row contains fill and stroke styling options, access to stroke attributes, corner and shape attributes, and access to some of the color filters that can be applied destructively on objects.
+When no object is selected, this row contains Document, Styles and Layer options editing, and creating a new layer.
+When one or more objects are selected, this row contains fill and stroke styling options, access to stroke attributes, corner and shape attributes, and access to some of the color filters that can be applied on objects.